vrupak/job-sponsorship-detector/README.md

 4. Click **"Load unpacked"** and select the `job-sponsorship-detector/` folder

-5. Navigate to any LinkedIn job page and click a job listing — keywords should automatically be highlighted in green.
+5. Navigate to any LinkedIn job page and click a job listing — keywords should automatically be highlighted and banner displayed.

 ---